simonewebdesign/Fushi/README.md

 Introduction
 ------------

-Fushi is a simple, lightweight PHP boilerplate. (definition of [Boilerplate on Wikipedia](http://en.wikipedia.org/wiki/Boilerplate_code))
+Fushi is a simple, lightweight PHP boilerplate (definition of [Boilerplate on Wikipedia](http://en.wikipedia.org/wiki/Boilerplate_code)).

 It can be used for building a large variety of projects.